carlcorder/random-notes/README.md

 ## Use

-Gives the user to save and transfer notes quickly with real-time updatable content pushed out to any connected clients.
+Save and transfer notes quickly with real-time updatable content pushed out to any connected clients.

 ## Short Link